davisan1001/AutoFnRefreshUtility/README.md

 ### Executing

 - **...
-TODO: Include instructions to setup this program to turn in the background**
+TODO: Include instructions to setup this program to run in the background**

 ## For the Developer